 Before taking ombitasvir, paritaprevir, ritonavir, and dasabuvir,

 - tell your doctor and pharmacist if you are allergic to ombitasvir, paritaprevir, ritonavir, dasabuvir, any other medications, or any of the ingredients in ombitasvir, paritaprevir, ritonavir, and dasabuvir tablets.
 If you have had a serious or life-threatening reaction to ritonavir (rash, blistering or peeling of the skin), your doctor will probably tell not to take ombitasvir, paritaprevir, ritonavir, and dasabuvir.
 Ask your pharmacist or check the Medication Guide for a list of the ingredients.

-- tell your doctor if you are taking alfuzosin (Uroxatral); carbamazepine (Carbatrol, Epitol, Equetro, Tegretol); cisapride (Propulsid); colchicine (Colcrys, Mitigare, in Col-Probenecid); dronedarone (Multaq); efavirenz (Sustiva, in Atripla); ergot-containing medicines such as dihydroergotamine mesylate (D.H.E.
-45, Migranal), ergotamine (Ergomar, in Cafergot, in Migergot), and methylergonovine (Methergine); ethinyl estradiol oral contraceptives such as certain ('birth control pills'), patches, hormonal vaginal rings, and other ethinyl estradiol products; gemfibrozil (Lopid); lovastatin (Altoprev); lurasidone (Latuda); midazolam (by mouth); phenobarbital; phenytoin (Dilantin, Phenytek); pimozide (Orap); ranolazine (Ranexa); rifampin (Rifadin, Rimactane, in Rifamate, in Rifater); sildenafil (Revatio) for treatment of pulmonary arterial hypertension; simvastatin (Zocor, in Vytorin); St. John's wort; tacrolimus (Astagraf XL, Envarsus XR, Prograf); or triazolam (Halcion).
+- tell your doctor if you are taking alfuzosin (Uroxatral), carbamazepine (Carbatrol, Epitol, Equetro, Tegretol); cisapride (Propulsid; no longer available in U.S.); dronedarone (Multaq); efavirenz (Sustiva, in Atripla); ergot-containing medicines such as dihydroergotamine mesylate (D.H.E.
+45, Migranal), ergotamine (Ergomar, in Cafergot, in Migergot), and methylergonovine (Methergine); ethinyl estradiol oral contraceptives such as certain ('birth control pills'), patches, hormonal vaginal rings, and other esthinyl estradiol products; gemfibrozil (Lopid); lovastatin (Altoprev, in Advicor); midazolam (by mouth); phenobarbital; phenytoin (Dilantin, Phenytek); pimozide (Orap); rifampin (Rifadin, Rimactane, in Rifamate, in Rifater); sildenafil (Revatio) for treatment of pulmonary arterial hypertension; simvastatin (Zocor, in Simcor, in Vytorin); St. John's wort; tacrolimus (Astagraf XL, Envarsus XR, Prograf); or triazolam (Halcion).
 Also, tell your doctor if you are taking colchicine (Colcrys, Mitigare) and have liver or kidney disease.
 Your doctor will probably tell you not to take ombitasvir, paritaprevir, ritonavir, and dasabuvir if you are taking one or more of these medications.

-- tell your doctor if you have any type of liver disease other than hepatitis C. Your doctor may tell you not to take ombitasvir, paritaprevir, and ritonavir with dasabuvir.
+- tell your doctor if you have any type of liver disease other than hepatitis C. Your doctor may tell you not to take ombitasvir, paritaprevir, ritonavir, and dasabuvir.

 - tell your doctor if you have ever had a liver transplant, anemia (a lower than normal number of red blood cells), or human immunodeficiency virus (HIV).

 - tell your doctor if you are pregnant, plan to become pregnant, or are breastfeeding.
-If you become pregnant while taking ombitasvir, paritaprevir, and ritonavir with dasabuvir, call your doctor.
+If you become pregnant while taking ombitasvir, paritaprevir, ritonavir, and dasabuvir, call your doctor.